MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Get-ClusterResource.md

 ```

 This example enumerates the cluster resources for wildcard characters `*print-VM1` and stops the
-corresponding virtual machines without user confirmation..
+corresponding virtual machines without user confirmation.
 Verbose mode is turned on for details of
 the operation.

 ## PARAMETERS